 The manufacturer, at its discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
 The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
 The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
 A one-time replacement limit applies to all parts benefiting from lifetime coverage.
-This warranty applies to products purchased after March 1st, 2015.
+This warranty applies to products purchased after June 1st, 2015.

 WARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
-5 years 3 years Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), plating (defective manufacture), and convector air-mate.
-3 years 2 years Removable stainless steel combustion chamber components, secondary air tubes, deflectors and supports.
-3 years N/A Glass retainers, handle assembly, and air control mechanism.
-2 years 1 year Carbon steel combustion chamber components, vermiculite baffle, and C-Cast baffle.
-2 years N/A Standard blower, heat sensors, switches, rheostat, wiring, and other controls.
-1 year 1 year Optional blower, paint (peeling), ceramic glass (thermal breakage only), ceramic fibre blankets, gaskets, insulation, and other options.
-1 year N/A Firebricks.
-N/A N/A All parts replaced under the warranty.
+Lifetime 5 years Ceramic glass (thermal breakage only), plating (manufacturing defect) and convector air-mate.
+Lifetime N/A Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), C-Cast baffle, vermiculite baffle, secondary air tubes, removable stainless steel combustion chamber deflectors and supports.
+7 years N/A Handle assembly, glass retainers and air control mechanism.
+5 years 3 years Removable carbon steel combustion chamber components.
+5 years N/A Standard and optional blower, heat sensors, switches, rheostat, wiring and electronics.
+2 years 1 year Paint (peeling), gaskets, insulation, ceramic fiber blankets, firebricks and other options.
+1 year N/A All parts replaced under the warranty.
 90 days N/A

-\Subject to limitations above. \\Picture required.
+Subject to limitations above.
+Picture required.